You may already be recording your trail rides. Or, maybe you’re not yet but are interested in recording & logging your trail rides.

 - When the ride is over, stop the recording.
 Don’t keep it running while you untack your horse.

-- Editing of tracks by way of deleting portions of the track (like the drive home) can be made to a track file (GPX) but I cannot add to a track.
-If you need me to edit a track, email the GPX file of the track to email@example.com.
+- Editing of tracks by way of deleting portions of the track (like the drive home) can be made to a track file (GPX) – try using https://gpx.studio – it is free and fairly easy to use

 - If you’re not convinced your chosen GPS app will record your entire track, run two apps simultaneously.